 It was one of the most heroic examples of customer service.
-Last June (2016) automobile expert William Medcalf, traveled 15,000 miles to transport a rear-wheel bearing from London to the China-Mongolian border and then to make a 10-minute repair to a 1924 Bently Super Sports car.
+In June 2016, automobile expert William Medcalf, traveled 15,000 miles to transport a rear-wheel bearing from London to the China-Mongolian border and then to make a 10-minute repair to a 1924 Bently Super Sports car.

 His client, Bill Cleyndert, was participating in the world-famous Peking to Paris auto race (over 8,500 miles), which only allows pre-WWII cars to compete.
 On the second day of the race one of Bill’s rear-wheels seized up.
 He made a frantic call to Mr. Medcalf – who had prepared the old classic Bentley for the race.